William Holman Hunt

 William Holman Hunt (2 April 1827 – 7 September 1910) was an English painter and one of the founders of the Pre-Raphaelite Brotherhood.
 His paintings were notable for their great attention to detail, vivid colour, and elaborate symbolism.
 These features were influenced by the writings of John Ruskin and Thomas Carlyle, according to whom the world itself should be read as a system of visual signs.
-For Hunt it was the duty of the artist to reveal the correspondence between sign and fact.
+For Hunt, it was the duty of the artist to reveal the correspondence between sign and fact.
 Of all the members of the Pre-Raphaelite Brotherhood, Hunt remained most true to their ideals throughout his career.
 He was always keen to maximise the popular appeal and public visibility of his works.

 Biography

 William Hobman Hunt was born in Cheapside, City of London, to warehouse manager William Hunt (1800–1856) and Sarah (c.
 1798–1884), daughter of William Hobman, of Rotherhithe.
 Hunt adopted the name "Holman" instead of "Hobman" when he discovered that a clerk had misspelled the name that way after his baptism at the Anglican church of Saint Mary the Virgin, Ewell.
-The Hobman family were wealthy, and it was thought that Sarah had made an unequal marriage.
+The Hobman family was wealthy, and it was thought that Sarah had made an unequal marriage.
 After eventually entering the Royal Academy art schools, having initially been rejected, Hunt rebelled against the influence of its founder Sir Joshua Reynolds.
 He formed the Pre-Raphaelite movement in 1848, after meeting the poet and artist Dante Gabriel Rossetti.
 Along with John Everett Millais they sought to revitalise art by emphasising the detailed observation of the natural world in a spirit of quasi-religious devotion to truth.
 This religious approach was influenced by the spiritual qualities of medieval art, in opposition to the alleged rationalism of the Renaissance embodied by Raphael.
-He had many pupils including Robert Braithwaite Martineau.
+He had many pupils, including Robert Braithwaite Martineau.

 Hunt married twice.
-After a failed engagement to his model Annie Miller, in 1861 he married Fanny Waugh, who later modelled for the figure of Isabella.
+After a failed engagement to his model Annie Miller, in 1861, he married Fanny Waugh, who later modelled for the figure of Isabella.
 When, at the end of 1866, she died in childbirth in Italy, he sculpted her tomb at Fiesole, having it brought down to the English Cemetery in Florence, beside the tomb of Elizabeth Barrett Browning.
 He had a close connection with St. Mark's Church in Florence, and paid for the communion chalice inscribed in memory of his wife.
 His second wife, Edith, was Fanny's youngest sister.
 At the time it was illegal in Great Britain to marry one's deceased wife's sister, so the two of them travelled abroad and married at Neuchâtel (in francophone Switzerland) in November 1875.
 This led to a grave conflict with other family members, notably his former Pre-Raphaelite colleague Thomas Woolner, who had once been in love with Fanny and had married the middle sister, Alice Waugh.